Chamber (firearms): Reversed chamber

+An unusual reverse chamber has been used on firearms such as the Burnside carbine, Rikhter R-23 and T168 autocannons.

 Forensics

 The chamber is a key component to the practice of forensic firearm examination.
 The chamber is known to imprint its surface striations irregularities on the cartridge case, in what are called chamber marks, due to the pressure produced when shooting.
 Such imperfections in chamber may be produced in the manufacturing process or through extensive use.
 Such chamber marks are more pronounced on substandard firearms or when firing from an undersized chamber.

 In recent years there has been a push to automate this process via the use of automated firearms databases.
 Ballistics identification has also seen the development of microstamping technology which purposefully creates chamber marks through engravings on the firing pin and breech face.